Privacy Policy

 Under the Connecticut Data Privacy Act (CTDPA), Connecticut residents have the right to access, correct, delete, and obtain a copy of their personal data, as well as the right to opt out of targeted advertising and the sale of personal data.
 We do not sell personal data or use it for targeted advertising.

-8.2 California Residents
+8.2 California Residents (CCPA/CPRA)

 9. Children's Privacy